 Starbucks Worker Dispute

-The closure appears to be related to a dispute between workers and management.
+The closure is related to a dispute between workers and management.
 On Sunday, workers protested on Harbor Boulevard outside of the entrance to the Disneyland Resort.
 In a post on social media, Starbucks Worker United said: “Baristas at Downtown Disney couldn’t stand another day of their managers’ unfair labor practices & kicked off our nationwide strike this weekend.
-These workers have shut down one of largest Starbucks stores in the country — and we’re just getting started! #NoContractNoCoffee”
+These workers have shut down one of largest Starbucks stores in the country — and we’re just getting started! #NoContractNoCoffee“

 Since unionizing, the Downtown Disney District Starbucks has seen occasional disruptions to its operations as workers have spoken out on the floor in protest on multiple occasions.
 This has not led to the complete closure that is currently being seen.